camuthig/courier-sendgrid/README.md

 ## Security

-If you discover any security related issues, please email [opensource@quartzy.com](mailto:opensource@quartzy.com) instead of using the issue tracker.
+If you discover any security related issues, please email a project maintainer instead of using the issue tracker.

 ## Credits